 When Scarborough’s Grand Hotel was completed in 1867, it was the largest hotel in Europe and one of the largest in the world (famous guests include Winston Churchill and The Beatles).
 In 19th century Britain, doctors were quick to prescribe sea air and taking the waters to society’s upper echelons, so the well-to-do headed to the seaside to mingle and try the latest medical advice.

-Inspired by the calm, restorative glamour of the subterranean hydro-pools and spas tucked away in cities like New York, The Continental will feature a Wellness Centre that draws on the ritual of bathing – a practice that hotels and guesthouses have been linked to since the first Japanese Ryokan was built near an Onsen as early as the 7th century.
+Inspired by the calm, restorative glamour of the subterranean hydro-pools and spas tucked away in cities like New York, The Continental Sorrento features a wellness centre that draws on the ritual of bathing – a practice that hotels and guesthouses have been linked to since the first Japanese Ryokan was built near an Onsen as early as the 7th century.

-Render of the hydro pools at Aurora Spa and Bathhouse, located at The Continental Hotel.
+Hydrotherapy pools at Aurora Spa and Bathhouse, located at The Continental Sorrento.

 “The hotel has continued to evolve with the changing definitions of recovery and relaxation throughout history.”